helionmusic/rhinobot_heroku/README.md

-# This repo is a *non-official* version of RhinoBot ready for deployment on Heroku
+# This repo is a *non-official* version of MusicBot ready for deployment on Heroku

 Just a quick note: ***This is not in any way official***.
 This is just a guide on how to get the bot hosted on Heroku's free cloud service.
 There might be much better services out there but this works for me and so this repo is showing you how to go about setting it up yourself. **As this bot is modified, do not expect any support on their official Discord server.**

-The original RhinoBot is available [here](https://github.com/Just-Some-Bots/MusicBot).
+The original MusicBot (previously known as RhinoBot) is available [here](https://github.com/Just-Some-Bots/MusicBot).

 This is to host the Discord music bot onto your own free Heroku cloud account.

-This branch is based on Rhinobot version 1.9.8_4
+This branch is based on MusicBot version 1.9.8_4

 ### Instructions to get this up and working:
 I'm assuming you don't really know much about how to get this stuff set up so this is as basic of a tutorial as I think is necessary.